stkim123/kr.ac.jbnu.ssel.misrac/README.md

-# kr.ac.jbnu.ssel.misrac
-## OpenMRC: Open Source MISRA-C Rule Checker based on Eclipse CDT(C/C++ Development Tooling)
+# OpenMRC: Open Source MISRA-C Rule Checker based on Eclipse CDT(C/C++ Development Tooling)
 OpenMRC is an open source MISRA (Motor Industry Software Reliability Association)-C rule checker, developed as an Eclipse CDT plugin.
 The following is an overall steps to use OpenMRC.